mrkdh16/markedown/content/Math/Linear Algebra/Linear Algebra.md

 tags:
   - math
 ---
-Linear algebra is arguably one of the most widely applied fields of math, especially in an age where data science is everywhere.
-However, at its core, linear algebra is algebraic (shocker) and gives rise to some very elegant mathematics.
+Linear algebra is arguably one of the most widely applied fields of math, especially in an age where data science is practically everywhere.
+However, at its core, linear algebra has beautiful algebraic structure and gives rise to some very elegant mathematics.

 Below is a compilation of the most interesting results we talked about in our linear algebra class (mostly following Linear Algebra Done Right by Axler).
-Some highlights that I personally liked: [[Column Rank = Row Rank]], [[Euclidean Rings]], [[Riesz Representation Theorem]], and [[Real Spectral Theorem]].
+Some highlights that I personally liked: [[Column Rank = Row Rank]], [[Euclidean Rings]], [[Riesz Representation Theorem]], [[Real Spectral Theorem]], and [[Polar Decomposition]].
 ### Basics.
 Linear algebra is ultimately about [[Vector Spaces]], essentially a special type of abelian group (groups with addition).
 One of the most fundamental results of linear algebra is the existence of [[Complements]].
 This result can be used to derive [[The Rank Nullity Theorem]].
 Another way to think of complementary spaces is through [[Quotient Spaces]]. [[Matrices]] are a handy way to think of linear maps. [[Exact Sequences]] seem to be important enough to warrant a mention.
 ### Duality